nix-community/developer-workshop/2024-11-report/README.md

 # Discussions

-- @tfc @SynQ @roberth @fricklerhandwerk had a fruitful exchange on increasing organisational maturity around the Nix community, and which benefits it would bring if we invested effort in striking a healthy balance between:
+- @tfc @SynQ @roberth @fricklerhandwerk had a fruitful exchange on increasing organisational maturity around the Nix community and what we would gain by striking a healthy balance between:
     - running predictable operations to solve large-scale problems, and
     - leaving room for experimantation to preserve and foster the community spirit that brought us here.
 - @SynQ talked with @infinisil and @elikoga about how a hosting provider can support the NixOS infrastructure team with hardware, in order to ease the migration off Equinix Metal.